hkzlab/ROsiM_Loader/README.md

 - `BIN_8`: The file will be treated as a binary dump from an 8 bit ROM
 - `BIN_16`: The file will be treated as a binary dump from a 16 bit ROM.
 ODD bytes in the file will end up in the high byte of the output, EVEN bytes will end up in the low byte.
 - `BIN_16S`: The file will be treated like in `BIN_16`, but each two bytes will be swapped.

+If present, `I` will tell the ROsiM board to invert the external reset logic and use the `RESET` header in place of the `/RESET` one.

 ## Upload procedure